 What is the Shared Solar program?

-The second installation of MGE's Shared Solar program is currently sold out; however interested customers are still able to join the waiting list if space becomes available.
+The second installation of MGE's Shared Solar program is currently sold out; however, interested customers are still able to join the waiting list if a new project comes online.
 There is no obligation to join the program by signing up for the waiting list, so check it out today.

 Where is Shared Solar located?

 MGE partnered with the City of Middleton to build the first array on the roof of the City's Municipal Operations Center (MOC), east of and visible from Highway 12 on the north side of Middleton.

 A second array was completed in August 2020 at Middleton Municipal Airport.
 This expansion of the program allowed for additional customers to participate in Shared Solar.
 More than 2,000 customers have participated or are currently participating in the Shared Solar program.

 Join the waiting list by using our residential customer request form available here.
 Once we receive your request, we will place you on our waiting list in the order in which we received your request.
 If new shares become available, we will review your application, determine your eligibility and contact you to determine if you are still interested in participating.
 There is no obligation to purchase shares by joining the waiting list.

 The first array located on the MOC has a capacity of 500 kilowatts (kW).
 Given the type and efficiencies of solar panels and other project components and our region's solar exposure, we have generated about 615,000 kilowatt-hours (kWh) annually from the project.

 The Shared Solar portion of the array at Middleton Municipal Airport has a capacity of 3.5 megawatts.
 The Shared Solar portion of this array produced more than 5.5 million kWh in each of its first three years of operation.

 Are participants paying to own part of the solar array?